eugeneswalker/gitlab-chart/doc/development/index.md

 Read how to [use KinD for setting up a local Kubernetes development environment](kind/index.md).

+## Developing RSpec tests

+Read the notes on [creating RSpec tests](#rspec.md) to validate the functionality of the chart.

 ## Naming Conventions

 We are using [camelCase](https://en.wikipedia.org/wiki/Camel_case) for our function names, and properties where they are used in `values.yaml`.